 - Uses evidence from the text in order to summarize the plot, make inferences about and analyze the text, and determine the central theme or themes in a text.

-- Understands and explains the point of view in a text as well as the significance of certain words and passages in a text.
+- Understands and explains the point of view in a text; understands the significance of certain words and passages in a text.

 - Understands and relays the main thesis or claims of a non-fiction text and its supporting evidence.

-- Reads and compares different texts and different genres of texts which address the same topics.
+- Reads and compares different texts and genres that address the same topics.

-- Uses a variety of media and formats, including video and audio, to further enhance his/ her understanding of a topic or text.
+- Uses a variety of media and formats, including video and audio, to further enhance understanding of a topic or text.

 - Participates in class-wide and group discussions expressing the ideas and skills learned.